Irek-h/JWT_CaDS/README.md

 ### Signature

-The signature ensures that data has not been tempered with.
+The signature ensures that data has not been tampered with.
 In the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.
-In our case the algorithm for it is "Hash-based Message Authentication Code" as specified in Header `"alg" : "HS256"`.
+In our case, the algorithm for it is "Hash-based Message Authentication Code" as specified in Header `"alg": "HS256"`.
 The Signature is created in the following way:

 ```
 HMACSHA256(